 Plan International also needed a more efficient and cost-effective identity and access management (IAM) system.
 The charity wanted increased flexibility to integrate with cloud applications and deploy those apps quickly.
 The team knew that by reducing their internal IT burden, they could free up resources to better deliver on their mission.

 Tackling legacy on-premises systems and records

 The previous systems also put stakeholders’ sensitive personal information at risk of falling into the wrong hands.
-It was crucial for Plan International to modernise its IT infrastructure and better protect this data.
-The organisation needed to centralise IAM and eliminate security blind spots.
+It was crucial for Plan International to modernize its IT infrastructure and better protect this data.
+The organization needed to centralize IAM and eliminate security blind spots.

 “Security is challenging in the places we work,” Evans says.
 “We’re working with some of the most vulnerable people in the world and we have to balance usability with security—and it’s a fine line.
 Phishing and ransomware attacks just continue to escalate, so it’s always our goal to keep improving our security.”

-In addition to processes that drained resources and infrastructure that left data vulnerable to breaches, the legacy systems carried a high cost, as is typical in any organisation with paper-based operations.
-Plan International wanted to optimise its workflows in order to direct funds to other areas of need and serve its stakeholders more effectively.
+In addition to processes that drained resources and infrastructure that left data vulnerable to breaches, the legacy systems carried a high cost, as is typical in any organization with paper-based operations.
+Plan International wanted to optimize its workflows in order to direct funds to other areas of need and serve its stakeholders more effectively.

 Prior to implementing Okta, Plan International was also heavily dependent on Active Directory (AD).
-The organisation had customised AD over the years, and had reached a juncture where it needed to decide whether to continue investing in the technology or rethink its approach to IT infrastructure.
+The organization had customized AD over the years, and had reached a juncture where it needed to decide whether to continue investing in the technology or rethink its approach to IT infrastructure.